dotnet/docs/docs/machine-learning/resources/glossary.md

 A class in ML.NET that implements the <xref:Microsoft.ML.IEstimator`1> interface.

 An estimator is a specification of a transformation (both data preparation transformation and machine learning model training transformation).
 Estimators can be chained together into a pipeline of transformations.
 The parameters of an estimator or pipeline of estimators are learned when <xref:Microsoft.ML.IEstimator`1.Fit*> is called.
-The result of <xref:Microsoft.ML.IEstimator`1.Fit*> is a [Transform](#transform).
+The result of <xref:Microsoft.ML.IEstimator`1.Fit*> is a [Transformer](#transformer).

 ## Extension method